top of page

 No. We support the hunting and fishing heritage of the surrounding lands and will provide a buffer on our property to ensure safety.
 We plan on offering wilderness survival skills and bow training workshops on the site to reflect this heritage.

 No!
 Mother Nature is the only “guru” for our retreat, and all of our activities are based on things that are obviously healthy (e.g., eating well, hiking, yoga, swimming, etc) or areas that have recently been proven by western science as being very helpful for leading a healthy and balanced life (e.g., yoga, meditation, myofascial release massage, breathwork, etc).
 The resort has no religious affiliation.
+We are not a Nudist Colony, despite offering (fully clothed) forest bathing experiences! : )

 Regardless of Mike Marburg's ongoing involvement, the special use permit limits any future owners from meaningfully changing the wellness and nature resort concept.
 It also limits growth and creates boundaries around what can and cannot happen in the future, regardless of new ownership or management.